davidtheobald8/landscapen/README.md

  var lse = require('users/DavidTheobald8/libs:lse')

  ```
- *Note that the tools are not accessible currently while in alpha stage -- anticipated October 15, 2022 for beta release.*
+ *Note that the tools are not accessible currently while in alpha stage -- anticipated July 31, 2023 for beta release.*

 Technical notes:
  + parameters to functions must be in proper order and dictionary format (using {}) is *not* supported.